 and was so registered subsequently.

+(2A) If —

+(a) the Water Corporation makes a prescribed charge in respect of a period (the relevant period), some of which precedes the date of issue of the notice requiring payment of the prescribed charge; and

+(b) the relevant period is longer than the standard charged period for a charge of that kind; and

+(c) an entitlement, of the person liable for the charge, as regards the land is registered after the date of issue of the notice and before the final payment day,

+the person may, subject to subsection (2), be allowed a rebate on the prescribed charge, for any part of the relevant period during which the person was both liable to pay the charge and entitled to apply for the registration of an entitlement as regards the land.

-(2) A rebate may be allowed under subsection (1) to any person where the rebated amount of the prescribed charge is paid to the administrative authority before the due date, being a date not earlier than 6 months after the date of the notice specified by the administrative authority in the notice requiring payment, but not otherwise.
+(2) A rebate may be allowed under subsection (1) or (2A) to any person where the rebated amount of the prescribed charge is paid to the administrative authority before the due date, being a date not earlier than 6 months after the date of the notice specified by the administrative authority in the notice requiring payment, but not otherwise.

-(2a) If subsection (2) applies, the administrative authority shall refund, or give credit for, the amount of the rebate.
+(3A) If a rebate is allowed under this section, the administrative authority must, when necessary, refund, or give credit for, the amount of the rebate.

 (3) Where an entitlement as regards land was registered, and the land was used as a place of residence, at the commencement of a rating year and during that year —